==============================================================================

 a park called Blackstone Sq., it's on my list to be measured.
 Then a

-block south at the intersection of Washington and Rutland St. there's
+block south at the intersection of Washington and Rutland St.

 an old burial ground with a basswood on one side growing close to a